corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 ### FinalityFlow

-`FinalityFlow` lets us notarize the transaction and recorded it in the vault of the participants of all the transaction’s states:
+`FinalityFlow` lets you notarize the transaction and recorded it in the vault of the participants of all the transaction’s states:

 {{< tabs name="tabs-13" >}}